 For you reading this, you’re either still in awe (if you’ve had enough of Banku’s braggings) or disappointment (if you’re one of his trusted allies) over the fight.

-On this note, here are five buzz facts you should know about Bastie Samie.
+On this note, here is a brief biography and five buzz facts you should know about Bastie Samie.

 1 He is Nicknamed ‘The Beast’

 Bastie Samie is called the Beast.
 His nickname follows an impressive record of knocking out all his opponents in his 17 bouts.
 Samir has got 16 wins, 0 losses and one draw (16-0-1, 15 KO’s).

 Bastie Samir is no ‘small’ boxer as he is highly regarded as a very good fighter among his counterparts.
 Even the great Floyd Mayweather admitted to his toughness after training with him.

 Having faced the Ghanaian in a 15 round sparring session, Mayweather admitted to Samir’s toughness and tenacity.